 Our visit to Isabela Island begins early in the morning.
 We are aboard Yacht la Pinta.
 Traveling from Seymour Island to Punta Vicente Roca (Isabela Island), took us almost 10 hours of navigation.
 This visitor site is known for hosting colonies of Galapagos fur seals, the nesting sites of Nazca boobies, not to mention flightless cormorants, penguins, and marine iguanas.

 When it was time to start our snorkeling activity, we were all excited, ready to dive into the sea.
 The water temperature was at 23 degrees Celsius and there was excellent visibility.
-Because of the clear waters we were able to marvel at the amount of sea turtles.
+Because of the clear waters, we were able to marvel at the number of sea turtles.
 They were everywhere!
-Resting on the sea floor, resting on the sea surface, feeding on the shore, everywhere!
+Resting on the seafloor, resting on the sea surface, feeding on the shore, everywhere!
 Then a group of penguins appeared, following a school of fish.
 We watched them closely and were able to take some good videos.
 The tropical fish were everywhere, too!
 The magic of the Galapagos had captivated us.